doqemddl04/Safari-Style-sheet/README.md

 ![image](https://github.com/doqemddl04/macOS/assets/123877199/4f469be7-7757-4483-9eb0-889599afc1f3)

 ## Feature
--Safari allows you to change all web pages to Apple System UI Fonts.
+- Safari allows you to change all web pages to Apple System UI Fonts.
--Some websites may display special characters or emoticons as .notdef glyphs.
+- Some websites may display special characters or emoticons as .notdef glyphs.